-255. POLITICAL BEHAVIOR: POLITICS AND SOCIETY.
-Fall term.
+255. POLITICAL BEHAVIOR.
+Fall and spring terms.
 Credit three hours.
-Open to sophomores and upperclassmen.
-Prerequisite, Government 217 or 218 or consent of instructor.
-T Th S 9.
+Prerequisite, Government 217 or 218 and consent of the instructor.
+T Th 9 and a third hour to be announced.
 Mr. Hacker.

-An examination of selected problems in political sociology.
+An examination of selected problems in political psychology and political sociology,